Skip to main content

 • Suck on ice, popsicles, or sports drinks if you can in order to keep hydrated and maintain appropriate electrolyte levels.

-• Try apple juice or clear broth over the first 24 hours, and see if you can tolerate it and keep it down.
-If not, keep giving your stomach a rest.
+• Try apple juice or clear broth for the first 24 hours, and see if you can tolerate it and keep it down.
+If not, give your stomach a rest.

 • On the second day, start following the BRAT diet as tolerated.